xiaoyu258/GeoProj/README.md

 ```

 ### Use a Pre-trained Model
+You can download the pretrained model [here](https://drive.google.com/open?id=1Tdi92IMA-rrX2ozdUMvfiN0jCZY7wIp_).

+You can also use `eval.py` and modify the model path, image path and saved result path to your own directory to generate your own results.

 ### Resampling
-Import resample/resampling.rectification function to resample the distorted image by the forward flow.
+Import 'resample.resampling.rectification' function to resample the distorted image by the forward flow.

 The distorted image should be a Numpy array with the shape of H\*W\*3 for a color image or H\*W for a greyscale image, the forward flow should be an array with the shape of 2\*H\*W.